AsahiLinux/docs/Installing-Gentoo-with-LiveCD.md

 This repo automates setting up the LiveCD for booting on Apple Silicon.
 Clone it somewhere and enter the directory.

 ## Step 3: Acquire the latest LiveCD
-Get the latest install-arm64-minimal image from the Gentoo site.
+Get the latest install-arm64-minimal image from the [Gentoo downloads site](https://www.gentoo.org/downloads/).
 It's probably easiest to do this by installing a text based web browser such as `links`.
 Save this image to the directory you cloned `asahi-gentoosupport` to as `install.iso`.
 It must be called `install.iso`.